laplacesdemon/django-youtube/README.md

 The main functionality is to use Youtube API to upload uplisted videos and show them in the website as a social web site do.
 Basically implementing video features on a website using Youtube.
 In order to achieve this goal, you need a developer account on Youtube and use them to authenticate, and upload videos into this account.

+Django Youtube designed to work with built in 'contrib.auth' app, although you can modify the views.py to work without authentication.

 Please feel free to contribute.

 Features